Is Matcha or Coffee Better For You, and Why?

-While matcha does have caffeine, it is less caffeine than coffee.
-In fact, thank to its powerhouse amino acid, L-theanine, it almost acts as a different type of caffeine altogether, working to gently provide energy and focus throughout the day instead of spiking you with jolts of energy like coffee does.
+While matcha does have caffeine, it has less caffeine than coffee.
+In fact, thanks to its powerhouse amino acid, L-theanine, it almost acts as a different type of caffeine altogether.
+It works to gently provide energy and focus throughout the day instead of spiking you with jolts of energy like coffee does.

 L-theanine can relax the mind and lower cortisol in the body, allowing you to get more restful sleep.